duncandc/eco_mocks/README.md

 ## Making Mocks

-First, all please follow the steps in the `README.md` located in the `/data` directory.
+First, follow the steps in the `README.md` located in the `/data` directory.
 This will walk you through downloading and processing the halo catalog(s) and survey data needed to build mock catalogs.

 Next, you can create a set of fiducial mocks by running the `make_all_eco_mocks.py` Python script.
 Mocks created using this script are stored in the `/mocks` directory as hdf5 files.